amitofsk/dandy/docs/Dandy.md

 ```
 This example rotates the motor.
 Each of the five times through the outer for loop, the motor spins at a different speed.
 In each of theses times through the loop, the motor spins to a fixed location forward then back.

 As explained in section 10.2, the rotation speed is actually controlled by the number of steps in the motor rotation because there is a 10ms delay between each steps.
-While the command `pwm.freq()` sets the pwm frequency, this command was not used for controlling the motor rotation speed because it was just too fast to be observable.
+While the command `pwm.freq()` sets the PWM frequency, this command was not used for controlling the motor rotation speed because it was just too fast to be observable.
 The number of steps was used instead because it allowed for slower speeds which are observable.

 #### 10.2.1 Option B: Spin the motor at different frequencies